top of page

 What to Eat & Drink When You Have the Flu

-Battling the flu can be rough, and if you're reading this, chances are you're not feeling your best.
+Battling the flu can be rough, and if you're reading this, you're probably not feeling your best.
 But we're here to help you through it.
-Nourishing your body with the right foods and drinks can make a world of difference in your recovery.
-So let's talk about what to eat and drink when you have the flu.
+Some of the most important aspects of flu recovery are proper nutrition and hydration.
+So let's dive into what you should eat and drink to support your body when you have the flu.

 Hydration is key.